Jerry Falwell Jr.: Homosexuality and LGBT rights

 In April 2009, following the Miss USA same-sex marriage controversy, Falwell offered a full scholarship to Carrie Prejean, a beauty pageant contestant who stated during the Miss USA pageant:Well I think it's great that Americans are able to choose one way or the other.
 We live in a land where you can choose same-sex marriage or opposite marriage.
 You know what, in my country, in my family, I think I believe that marriage should be between a man and a woman, no offense to anybody out there.
 But that's how I was raised and I believe that it should be between a man and a woman.In August 2013, Falwell announced that if the federal government forced recipients of its aid to comply with LGBTQ discrimination protections, he would forgo the money.
 In March 2019, Falwell again caused controversy among LGBT advocates at Liberty University when he said his granddaughter would be "raised according to her God-given gender".

 Muslims

 Speaking of the 2015 San Bernardino attack, Falwell stated during the university's 2015 convocation that if "some of those people had got what I have in my back pocket right now," the attack would not have happened.
 He said that he was astounded that Barack Obama believed more gun control was the best response to the attack.
 Falwell said that he'd "always thought that, if more good people had concealed-carry permits, then we could end those Muslims before they walked in and killed them."

-His comments were criticized by both Christians and Muslims.
+His comments were criticized by Ibrahim Hooper from the Council on American-Islamic Relations, a Muslim civil rights and advocacy group.
 According to one report, Falwell was only heard saying, "then we could end those Muslims before they walked in", with the "and killed them" part drowned out by applause.
 Falwell later said he was referring to Muslims committing terrorist attacks and not Muslims in general.